 Track spending and plan smart for any future advertising and promotions.
 Law firms fail because of poor budgeting.
 Track and use analytics for finances on a weekly basis, and always know what comes in and what comes out.
 Tracking weekly reports of money is a key factor in the growth of any law firm.

-One of the greatest thing about being a solo or small firm attorney is the flexibility you have.
+One of the greatest things about being a solo or small firm attorney is the flexibility you have.
 You can change the way things have always been done, incorporate new technology to meet the demands of your clients, and adapt your business to the way you like to do business.
 Don’t be afraid to try new things.
-Educate yourself on new technologies and how your clients incorporate them into their business or lifestyle and then see what you can do to make the decision of hiring you all that much easier.
+Furthermore, educate yourself on new technologies and how your clients incorporate them into their business or lifestyle, and then see what you can do to make the decision of hiring you all that much easier.
 Innovation is the fun part of running your own business.
 Embrace it.